A Complete Guide To Italian Christmas Food

 No more fretting over the “perfect Christmas gift”… we’ve got you covered.
 Our tasty gourmet gift collections are designed to inspire your holiday entertaining and Christmas gift giving with something for everyone on your list.
 We offer gift baskets brimming with savory olives & antipasti, charcuterie and cheese board favorites, best-loved Italian grocery items and ingredients, as well as build your own personalized custom gift baskets.

-Christmas Eve - Feast of the Seven Fishes
+Italian Christmas Eve - Feast of the Seven Fishes

 In Italy, Christmas Eve dinner is traditionally lighter with no meat and a lot of seafood, while the Italian-American meal has evolved into much more of a feast.
 Bring on the sword fish, tuna, salmon, octopus salad, smelts, calamari, spaghetti with clam sauce and the famous Italian classic—salted cod, known as baccalà.
 The Feast of the Seven Fishes can also include other meatless dishes, which vary by region.
 For example, gnocchi recipes and stuffed pasta are a hit in Northern Italy, where Veneto is known for buckwheat spaghetti in a creamy anchovy sauce.
 No matter where you celebrate, though, the sweet treats are a certainty: biscotti, pandoro, torrone (nougat candy) and almost always a candied loaf of panettone.

-Christmas Day Lunch - The Italian Way
+Italian Christmas Day Lunch

 The most important of the Natale meals, Christmas Day lunch can last for hours.
 Unlike Christmas Eve’s meal, Christmas Day is typically meat-based.
 Natale lunch begins with a classic antipasto spread featuring dry cured meats, salumi, fine Italian cheeses, briny olives, artichokes and more.
 The first course is pasta that varies by region.
 In Southern and Central Italy, baked pasta is a must.
 In Northern Italy, Lasagne Bolognese and filled pasta like manicotti and ravioli are traditional Christmas fare.
 Next comes the main event, the meat.
 Roasted veal, baked chicken, sausages or braised beef are common Natale entrées worth celebrating.

-December 26th - Santo Stefano's Lunch
+Italian Christmas Day - Santo Stefano's Lunch

 On December 26th, lunch carries on the Natale festivities.
 For this meal, more distant relatives and friends are invited.
 The meal isn’t as indulgent as Christmas lunch, but just as well composed.
 If there are no new guests to your party, it’s customary to enjoy leftovers, like the Friday following Thanksgiving Day.
 (Why not try a batch of Fried Baccalà with your leftover salted cod?)
 While there are no particular culinary traditions, Santo Stefano’s lunch tends to be less elaborate and much more creative.
 Now is the time to try some unusual pasta dishes or exotic soups.
 Also, on this day, restaurants are very popular, offering a refreshing change from days in the kitchen.